Selfie (TV series): Fandom

+International recognition

-Additionally, Selfie had a resurgence in China in 2021-2022 because there were trending videos of the characters, Eliza and Henry, on social media like Douyin, Weibo (3 million views) and Bilibili (1.5 million views).
+Selfie had a resurgence in China since 2021 due to trending videos of the characters, Eliza and Henry, on social media like Douyin, Weibo (3 million views) and Bilibili (1.5 million views).
 The show is known as a different title in 再造淑女 (Remaking a Lady; Reinvented Lady) and has an above average score of 8.4 out of 10 on Douban.
 Chinese audiences had positive reactions to the show and mentioned that it was similar to Korean dramas, which are popular internationally.
-The gradual approach to the romance, chemistry between the leads, and the main character's personal growth were also appreciated by viewers.
+The gradual approach to the romance, chemistry between the leads, and the main character's personal growth were appreciated by viewers.
 Fans even used episode scripts as study guides to learn English.
 Many Chinese fans were sad and disappointed that Selfie did not continue with a second season.

-Da'Vine Joy Randolph said in May 2022 that it meant a lot to her and the cast that people still talk about the series eight years later.
-She also mentioned that she would join a Selfie revival and suggested a movie or limited series.

-In July 2022, when asked about Cho's thoughts on the show's cancellation, he answered, "I'm still stunned to see how many people still love that series.
-And yeah, I was bummed when it got canceled.
-I just thought that was a good show."
-In January 2023, Cho mentioned he did not receive much offers for romantic comedy roles since Selfie.

 Awards and nominations

-Selfie was nominated for the "Favorite New TV Comedy" People's Choice Award for 2014.
+In November 2014, Selfie was nominated for the "Favorite New TV Comedy" People's Choice Award for 2015.
+However, their name was removed one month after the show's cancellation even though the remaining episodes were still being released on Hulu and was not included in the group of finalists.
+Fans and the creator expressed disappointment in the delayed decision without having an official explanation from People.

+Revival

+Selfie, better known as 再造淑女 in Chinese, gained popularity in China through social media in 2021.
+Many fans had a strong demand for a second season since there was no closure to the story.
+Chinese actress and U.S. producer from Stars Collective Films Entertainment Group, Liu Yuxin posted an image of the main actors, Karen Gillan and John Cho on March 17, 2023.
+Stars Collective was founded by CEO Peter Luo of Starlight Media who financed films such as Crazy Rich Asians and Marshall.
+Liu later mentioned she was in talks of a Selfie movie sequel.
+In January 2024, Liu was asked in the comments on a Weibo post if there's a chance for Selfie to return, she replied that Warner Brothers will not release the copyright, but she will try her best to communicate with the original cast and crew to create another story.
+Warner Brothers, presently led by CEO David Zaslav, retains control of the rights.
+Currently, a revival project has not been approved.